denten-books/plain-text/2-device.md

 > figure [*obraz*] rather than with its creation" [@shklovksy_poetika_1919,
 > 102].

-The formalists imagined language to comprise a kind of a natural physics-based system, which, following Herbert Spencer, tended towards the conservation of energy [@shklovksy_poetika_1919, 105].
+Influenced by the work of Herbert Spencer, the formalists imagined language to comprise a kind of a natural physics-based system, which tended towards the conservation of energy [@shklovksy_poetika_1919, 105].
 In his influential 1852 essay on the *The Philosophy of Style*, Spencer wrote about ordinary ways of speaking where "words are not pronounced fully," and where "the mind barely perceives the initial sounds of each word" [@spencer_philosophy_1892].
-The ideal writer according to Spencer therefore strove to minimize the reader's mental exertion, following what he called the "economy of composition:" to say as much as possible, in the most direct and simple way.
+The ideal writer according to Spencer also strove to minimize the reader's mental exertion, following the law of what he called the "economy of composition:" to say as much as possible in the most concise and direct way.
 Poetry for Spencer was exemplary in this regard, in that it was able to adopt those habituated "symbols of thought" and "those methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892].
-In a thrifty way, Spencer's ideal literature was of the most economical kind.
+Spencer's ideal of literature was therefore of the most thrifty, economical kind.

 Shklovsky agreed with Spencer about the dynamics of everyday language, but not poetry.
 Poetry's did not facilitate communication, he argued, but disrupt it.
 Poets "arranged and processed" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation [@shklovsky_voskreshenie_1914].
-Estrangement or the "de-programming" of received trope therefore constituted for Shklovsky the primary technique of aesthetic discourse.
+Estrangement or the "de-programming" of received trope constituted for Shklovsky the primary technique of aesthetic discourse.
 Poetic estrangement counterbalances the work of prosaic habituation, by which shorthand cliché replaces complex things and ideas.
-Thus, where everyday language follows the laws of conservation of energy, poetic language expands energy to belabor, to make language difficult again [*zatrudnenie*] and to prolong apprehension [*vospriiatie*].
-If language is a labor-saving device, poetry is labor-intensive.
+Thus, where everyday language follows the laws of conservation of energy, poetic language expands energy to belabor, make language difficult again [*zatrudnenie*], and prolong apprehension [*vospriiatie*].
+If for Spencer language was a labor-saving device, for Shklovsky poetry was labor-intensive.

-Any innovation in the linguistic sphere is by these means bound to follow a cycle of habituation and renewal, according to the formalists.
-With time, a literary device capable of arresting apprehension itself becomes normalized and in need of renewal.
-Consequently, the evolution of aesthetic periods follows a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period becomes a cliché in the next.
+Any innovation in the linguistic sphere was, in the formalist view, bound to follow a cycle of habituation and renewal.
+With time, a literary device capable of arresting apprehension itself became normalized and in need of renewal.
+Consequently, the evolution of aesthetic periods followed a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period became a cliché in the next.
 Art depletes itself, "from copy to copy, from imitation to imitation."
 What seems fresh today "dries up and shrivels," and what seemed new and spontaneous becomes a hackneyed commonplace [@moreas_symbolisme_1886].
 Technique in that sense was seen by the formalists as a kind of information processing at the meta-linguistic, social level.
-The mechanics of "arrangement and the rearrangement of figure" continually produce new meaning within habituated contexts, motivating the engine of literary development.
+The mechanics of "arrangement and the rearrangement of figure" produce new meaning within habituated contexts, motivating the engine of literary development.

 In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation was capable only of establishing a "chronological table of variance in the evolution of technical devices," because "in isolation technique cannot have a history" [@bakhtin_k_2003, 270-1].
-The formalist model of literary development seemed to the more teleologically oriented critic meaninglessly meandering.
+The formalist model of literary development seemed to the more teleologically oriented critic meandering and meaningless.
 Bakhtin was also less inclined towards materialism than the formalists.
 He was, for example, careful not to reduce technique to questions of "material arrangement" alone.
 He wrote, "I am quite ready to join in the sentiment that